swiftlang/swift/docs/CppInteroperability/Roadmap.md

 This roadmap allows specific, focused, and self contained evolution proposals to be created for individual pieces of the language and specific programming patterns by providing goals that lend themself to this kind of incremental design and evolution (by not importing everything and requiring specific mappings for specific API patterns) and by framing interop in a larger context that these individual evolution proposals can fit into.

-For example, “virtual type interfaces that API consumers provide implementations for” are a fairly common API pattern in C++.
-Currently, there is no design for such a pattern, but some Swift contributor may extend interop to provide a clear, native mapping for this API pattern through a self-contained proposal following the goals outlined by this document, and framed by “the approach” described above.

 ## The Swift ecosystem

 ### Tooling and build process

 It goes without saying (yet will be said anyway) that as a supported language feature, C++ and Swift interoperability must work well on every platform supported by Swift.
 In a similar vein, tools in the Swift ecosystem should be updated to support interoperability features.
 For example, SourceKit should provide autocompletion, jump-to-definition, etc. for C++ functions, methods, and types and lldb should be able to print C++ types (even in Swift frames).
-Finally, the Swift package manager should be updated with the necessary features to support building C++ dependencies, a topic which Saleem Abdulrasool may be able to expand on here :)
+Finally, the Swift package manager should be updated with the necessary features to support building C++ dependencies.

 This roadmap outlines a strategy for importing APIs that relies on semantic information from the user.
 In order to make this painless for users across a variety of projects, Swift will need to provide both inline annotation support for C++ APIs and side-file support for APIs that cannot be updated.
 For Objective-C, this side-file is an APINotes file.
 As part of Swift and C++ interoperability, APINotes will either need to be updated to support C++ APIs, or another kind side-file will need to be created.